Artists interpretation of a graveling. Illustration by Elin Karlsmo.

 Make a giant slimy skeletal rat bat ghoul lichmummy with a severed hand and floating skull.

-You play the role of an adventurer exploring a bleak and hostile world.
+You play the role of an adventurer exploring a bleak and hostile underworld.
 Battle peculiar beasts and overcome sinister traps.
 Improve your character by replacing body parts with machinery.
 This is no ordinary "fantasy" setting.
-Everyone loses, everyone dies.
+Everybody loses, everybody dies.

 TSL is not easy and forgiving - it is actively trying to kill you and requires great skill to outsmart.
 Death is permanent: when you die, there is no way to bring a character back.
 While this might sound discouraging at first, the appeal lies in the trial and error, discovery itself.
 Even death tries to be fair and educational: every time you die, you will know what killed you and learn not to do that again.
 Eventually you will master the rules.